exoplatform/exo-documentation/docs/PersonalApplications.rst

 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~

 After :ref:`specifying your desired contact <SearchingForContact>`,
-you can send a connection request via one of three ways.
+you can send a connection request via one of these three ways.

 **The first way**